 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers

 - Prints - including lithographs, silkscreen, and block prints

 - Mixed Media

 All entries must be an original in concept, design and execution.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-If you would like more information on the annual Congressional District Art Competition - including this year's deadlines - please call my District office at (760) 424 - 8888.
+If you would like more information on the annual Congressional District Art Competition, please call my District office at (760) 424 - 8888.